AVG Secure VPN Review 2020

 Jurisdiction – Where is AVG VPN located?

-AVG Secure VPN is headquartered in the Czech Republic which boasts privacy-friendly laws.
-Apart from that, the Czech Republic does not have any affiliation with 5 eyes, 9 eyes, and 14 eyes countries.
-This is actually great for any VPN service claiming to offer no logs.
+AVG Secure VPN is headquartered in the Czech Republic which is a jurisdiction that’s subject to EU’s intrusive data retention laws.
+The provider claims to keep no logs, however, I doubt that’s true.
 We’ll look into AVG VPN’s logging policy a bit later on in this review (Spoiler – It’s disappointing).

 Security – Is AVG Secure VPN safe?